intelligentnet/llmclient/README.md

 LATEST:
 -------

-0.1.11 Fix RECITATION bug in gemini-1.0-pro-002
+0.2.0	Interface change.
+Various helper functions and default LLM introduced

-Next, apart from any refactoring, will be a web interfacei, which may or may not be made available as a service.
+Next, apart from any refactoring, will be a web interface, which may or may not be made available as a service.
 Wrapping in other languages (Python, Java and C/C++ being the obvious ones).
 What is the demand?

 Introduction
 ------------